 Investments represent amounts placed in investment portfolios with the District and a financial institution, consisting of certificates of deposit, US treasury bonds, money market funds, and State of Florida State Board of Administration (SBA) accounts primarily in Florida PRIME, formerly know as the Local Government Trust Fund Investment Pool.
 The Foundation reports these investments at fair value as determined by the District.
 Realized gains or losses, which are included in other revenues in the accompanying financial statements, represent the net increase or decrease in the Foundation's investment with the District and the financial institution.
 The District's investment policy allows for investments rated "AA" or better, and limits the amounts the District may invest in any one issuer.
-The Foundation's investment policy with investments placed with a financial institution mirrors the District's policy.
+The Foundation's policy.